 When it comes to shopping it’s easy to get caught up in the process and end up with something that you may only be interested in for a short period of time.
 It’s these purchases that often end up gathering dust in your wardrobe and ultimately wind up on a ‘to throw away’ pile in the not too distant future.
 These purchases often add up and once you’ve done a final tally you’ll often realise (much to your dismay) that you could have bought a big ticket item that you truly love.
+Not to mention the fact that it’s important to try and minimise wastage and shop a little more consciously, rather than buying things all the time that inevitably get thrown away.

 So how can you go about making sure you end up buying things that you won’t fall out of love with in a week?
 Here are some key things to keep in mind: